mee404/mee404.github.io/tutorials/basic-python.md

 ```sh
 jupyter notebook
 ```
 Once you run the above command it will start a local server where you can reach, view and run ipynb files easily.
+Check this [iPython Tutorial Page](/tutorials/ipython-tutorial/){:target="blank"}

 It is possible to stop virtual environment with the following command